servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 4 Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.
 5 He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.
 6 He that hath an ear, let him hear what the Spirit saith unto the churches.

 II.
-TIME-OF-DAY POSITION — DAWN OF DAY TWO
-In the two-day prophetic pattern:
+TIME-OF-DAY POSITION — BEGINNING AT DAWN OF DAY TWO AND CONTINUING UNTIL JUST BEFORE SUNSET In the two-day prophetic pattern:
 	•	Thyatira corresponds to midnight—the brass era of deep mixture and occult depth.
 	•	Sardis begins at dawn—the first light of the iron era.
-The darkness of Thyatira transitions into the faint light of Sardis — the beginning of discernibility at dawn.
+The darkness of Thyatira transitions into the early morning light of Sardis — the beginning of discernibility at dawn.
 At dawn:
 	•	shapes emerge from darkness,
 	•	dead and living can be distinguished,